Details

 Do you think choosing Medplum was the right decision?

 Yes, I believe Medplum was a good choice.
-Its built the way telehealth companies should structure their products.
+It’s built the way telehealth companies should structure their products.
 If not Medplum, something similar should be considered because it seems to offer the right architectural framework.

 Do you have any additional advice for potential buyers?